asifhaider/LLM-Finetuning-Prompting-Project/README.md

-# PEFT Fine-tuning of Llama 3 8B to Automate Code Review Activities
+# Fine-tuning and Prompting LLMs to Automate Code Review Activities

+## Part A. PEFT Fine-tuning of Llama 3 8B

-## Step 1: Tasks, Dataset and Preprocessing
+### Step 1: Tasks, Dataset and Preprocessing

 The dataset of this project is originally from Microsoft [CodeReviewer]((https://arxiv.org/pdf/2203.09095)) paper presented at ESEC/FSE 2022.
 While the training data is kept as it was, we consider a randomly sampled subset of 5000 entries for quickly reporting our initial results.